isomerpages/mindef-sg101/_economy/digging-deeper-case-studies/the-singapore-us-fta-sealed-over-a-game-of-golf.md

 <p>Nonetheless, then-President Ong Teng Cheong reduced the number of strokes from six to four out of respect to then-US President Bill Clinton.
 Many US lawmakers criticised the decision and the White House thus refused to let PM Goh meet with President Clinton. </p>
 </div>

-Instead of forcing his way into the White House, PM Goh decided to go through the informal way – via a game of golf.

-Through a mutual friend, President Clinton, who is a keen golfer, learnt about PM Goh’s passion for golf.
-When the opportunity presented itself in 1997 during an APEC Leaders’ meeting in Vancouver, both leaders played a game of golf.
-That set the stage for further discussions, which took place again on the green some three years later at another APEC Leaders’ meeting in 2000 in Brunei.
+However, PM Goh found his way in through a game of golf.
+President Clinton, a keen golfer, had learnt about PM Goh’s passion for golf from a mutual friend.
+So when the opportunity presented itself in 1997 during an Asia-Pacific Economic Cooperation (APEC) Leaders’ meeting in Vancouver, both leaders came together for a game of golf.

-Following the end of the banquet in Brunei, PM Goh approached President Clinton to ask if he would be up for a game of golf.
+That set the stage for further discussions, which took place again on the green at the 2000 APEC Leaders’ meeting in Brunei.
+There,18  PM Goh approached President Clinton to ask if he would be up for a game of golf.
 President Clinton said yes.

-They played a game of 18 holes.
-After which, PM Goh made his pitch:
+After their game, PM Goh made his pitch:

-![Alt text for image on Isomer site](/images/economy/case-studies/Screenshot%202020-10-.png) Officially signed in 2003 and implemented a year later, the US-Singapore FTA was the first FTA signed between the US and East Asia.
+![Alt text for image on Isomer site](/images/economy/case-studies/Screenshot%202020-10-.png)

+The US-Singapore FTA was officially signed in 2003 and implemented a year later.
+It was the first FTA signed between the US and an East Asian nation.
 The FTA removes tariffs and allows for better movement of goods between the two nations.

-The FTA was a powerful signal to the rest of the world.

-It showed that despite its size, Singapore could persuade the world’s biggest economy to ink a deal on free trade.
-As a result, the FTA set an important precedent for future FTAs to be negotiated.
+The FTA was also a powerful signal to the rest of the world, and showed that despite its size, Singapore could persuade the world’s biggest economy to sign an FTA.
+This FTA set an important precedent for future negotiations.